 - Most films depicting the Viet Cong will have some of them wearing these hats.
-This is Truth in Television: many Viet Cong disguised themselves as farmers before ambushing the Americans (or Australians, or the Army of the Republic of Vietnam, or...).
+This is Truth in Television: Many Viet Cong disguised themselves as farmers before ambushing the Americans (or Australians, or the Army of the Republic of Vietnam, or the South Koreans...).

 - Big Trouble in Little China has David Lo Pan's three henchmen, the Storms, all wear straw hats as large as umbrellas.

 - Kirk Lazarus wears one while pretending to be a farmer in Tropic Thunder.